How to Increase Your Intelligence

 To sum up

-Intelligence may mean different things to different people but improving overall intelligence is essential to all of us.
-We shouldn’t focus on the brain’s performance in one or two key areas and ignore the rest.
-Both types of intelligence can be incorporated in our daily activities with ease.
+Human Intelligence exists in various dimensions and exhibits uniqueness.
+Although the definition of intelligence varies among people, enhancing our overall intelligence remains a universal priority.
+We shouldn’t focus on the brain’s performance in one or two key areas while neglecting others.
+Both types of intelligence can be seamlessly incorporated in our daily activities with ease.
 Just make sure they’re well balanced.

 Intelligence will not improve if we don’t welcome challenges in life.

 All rights reserved.
-Used by Permission of Gamma High IQ Society and Superbrain Code.
+Used by Permission of DeepGamma.